Faculty: E. Garcia, Pilling (dean), Waldenmaier

 Civil Engineering Program Educational Objectives

-- Having been formed through Christian, Catholic and Benedictine values as whole persons for the whole of life, graduates of the University of Mary Civil Engineering program shall:
+Having been formed through Christian, Catholic and Benedictine values as whole persons for the whole of life, within a few of years graduation, our civil engineering graduates will:

 - Have increased responsibility in their professional roles as a result of their ethical integrity,

 - Be innovators of latest technologies and methodologies that enhance their fields,

 - Be life-long learners who seek advanced degrees and/or higher accomplishments in the field, and

 - In the Spirit of Service, and through leadership roles, collaborate with colleagues from multiple disciplines.